JenniferMcKeithen/VueProductApp/README.md

 # VueProductApp
-Building a product app with Vue
+Building a product app with Vue.js